 Camera: Extreme close-up, 85mm macro, extremely shallow depth.

-Lighting: Soft window light from left, sky reflection in iris.
+Lighting: Soft window light from the left, sky reflection in the iris.

 Audio: Soft ambient room tone.
-Slight breath catch.
+A slight catch of breath.

 Aspect: 9:16.
 Duration: 6s.